Floorp-Projects/Floorp/services/common/docs/RemoteSettings.rst

 The provided helper will:
 - fetch the remote binary content
+- write the file in the profile folder
 - check the file size
 - check the content SHA256 hash
 - do nothing if the file is already present and sound locally.